davideformenti/OpenFarmerKit/README.md

   The setup is made by:

   ## OPMODULE
+  The op module requires:
+    - Lora module (in this project we will use an Adafruit RFM900x Feather board)
+    - SD module
+    - an ESP8266 Board to upload files in cloud when wifi is detected

   ## AIR & TEMPERATURE MODULE
+  The air Module module requires:
+    - DHT22 board
+    - PLANTOWER PMS5003 Laser pm sensor
+    - Arduino Uno Board

   ## MOISTURE MODULE
+    The Moisture Module requires:
+      - Arduino uno Board
+      - Capacitive Moist soil sensor 1.2
+      - UBLOX Neo-6 module

   ## SOIL DISPLAY MODULE
+      The Soil module requires:
+      - An LCD 16X02 I2C module
+      - Lora module (Adafruit RFM900x Feather board)
+      - Rotary encoder
+      - Arduino UNO Board
+      - UBLOX Neo-6 module

   ## BIODIVERSITY MODULE
+    The Bio Module requires:
+      - A generic arduCam (In this project we will use an OV2642 board)
+      - PIR module
+      - SD module
+      - Arduino UNO board

 # SETUP & WIRING
   In this section will be discussing about wiring and connections to get all the different modules working and communicating one with each other.